 Here are some stats:

-The lowest point was right after recession when it dropped to 0.50%
+* The lowest point was right after the recession when it dropped to 0.50%

 My suggestion would be to think twice based on statistical data if you plan to choose a variable rate today (November 2015).
 I believe variable rates have outperformed fixed rates as it was ‘mostly’ trending downwards and variable rates are less than fixed.
 If it starts trending upwards, which we all know is the only direction it can realistically go, fixed will most likely outperform.